GitHub

 State persistence

-Resume from last position after restart.
-No certificate loss during maintenance or updates.
-Configurable state file.
+Resume from the last processed position after a restart.
+No certificate loss during maintenance or upgrades.

 Connection limiting

-Per-IP and total connection limits.
-Production-ready protection against abuse.
+Per-IP and total connection caps.
+Production-ready protection against abuse and runaway clients.

 Token authentication